-Of course, we all need money for things.
+Of course, we all need money for things, and we can’t just magically throw all our money at debt and be done, especially when there’s an emergency.
 That means that we’ve got to have a backup plan so that we can successfully quit borrowing money.

 Making sure you have money available when you need it also means budgeting.
 Start planning ahead now for all of the types of expenses you’ll encounter: regular, irregular, and even the unexpected.
 (You may not know WHAT unexpected expenses will come up, but you can be sure something will.
 Start expecting the unexpected.)

 The most important thing to remember